Islamic clothing: Saudi Arabia

-Saudi Arabia is one of the few Muslim countries in which women are forced to cover in most parts of the country.
+Niqab is most often used in Saudi Arabia, along with Hijab.
+While some perceive Niqab to be mandatory, Hijab is seen as a more modern style of clothing.
+Niqab is also revered as a conservative and modest clothing due to the deeply religious and cultural values.

 While opinion surveys in Saudi Arabia suggests a strong belief that women should be covered, paradoxically there is also a strong belief that women should have the right to choose what they wear.

 A survey done in 2011 by the Pew Research Center asked women of different Muslim countries to choose which of several dresses they think are most appropriate for their country.
 Among Saudi women, 11% of women said a fully headed burqa is most appropriate, 63% of women said the niqab that only exposes the eyes is appropriate, only 8% said a black hijab covering the hair and ears is appropriate, 10% said a less conservative white hijab covering the hair and ears is appropriate, a small 5% said an even less conservative hijab that is brown and shows some hair is appropriate and a mere 3% said not wearing any covering was appropriate.
 The niqab is the dress that the highest percent of Saudi women felt was appropriate dress for women in Saudi Arabia.
 In accordance with these statistics, the Saudi woman that is used in the video, cited above, to show the popular view of Saudi women was wearing this niqab that only exposed her eyes.